Scaffolding Fall Hazards

 Other Types of Scaffolds

 Supported and suspending scaffolds are just two of the many forms of scaffolding.
 Here’s a quick breakdown of OSHA fall protection requirements for other types of scaffolding.

 - Aerial lifts, boatswains’ chair, catenary scaffold, float scaffold, ladder jack scaffold, and needle beam scaffold: Employees must use a personal fall arrest system.

 - Crawling board: Employees must use a personal fall arrest system, guardrail system, grabline (with a 3/4-inch diameter), or equivalent handhold fastened beside each crawling board.

 - Self-contained scaffold: Workers must use both a personal adjustable scaffold arrest system and a guard rail system.

 - Other forms of scaffolding: Employees must use a personal fall arrest system or a guardrail system.

 Safe Scaffolding Resources and Solutions

 OSHA estimates that protecting workers from scaffold-related accidents could prevent up to 50 deaths every year.
-Graphic Products’ guide to the Top Ten OSHA Violations of 2016 looks at this and other hazards.
+Graphic Products’ guide to the Top Ten OSHA Violations looks at this and other hazards.
 Request your free guide today.

 Graphic Products also carries fall protection signage, including fall kits, harnesses, anchorage, lanyards, and lifelines.
 Check out our selection of fall protection signs.